Scarlett Johansson Insults Ivanka Trump, Describes Her As Cowardly For Not Criticizing Her Father Publicly

 — Lorenzo Cortiana (@LorenzoCortiana) April 6, 2017

-The 32-year-old actress was clearly angered by the fact that Ivanka was not courageous enough to express her own criticism of the president publicly despite the fact that he is her father.
-According to Scarlett, this does not set a good example especially at a time when women have been aggressively proving themselves strong.
+The 32-year-old actress was clearly angered by the fact that Ivanka was not courageous enough to publicly express her criticism of the president despite the fact that he is her father.
+According to Scarlett, this does not set a good example, especially at a time when women have been aggressively proving themselves strong.

-Looking at Ivanka’s stance on the matter, since the president is her father, she would not want to criticize him in public because it would appear as if she was embarrassing him.
-Or that maybe they were not as united as people believe.
+Looking at Ivanka’s stance on the matter, since the president is her father, she would not want to criticize him in public because it would appear as if she was embarrassing him or that maybe they were not as united as people believe.

-This is not the first time that Scarlett and Ivanka have had their differences in opinion or had some sort of feud.
-The tension between the two ladies began when Johansson was involved in an SNL skit where she played as Ivanka.
-The skit was for a perfume known as “Complicit.”
+This is not the first time Scarlett and Ivanka have had their differences in opinion.
+The tension between the two ladies began when Johansson took part in an SNL skit where she played as Ivanka.
+The skit featured a perfume known as “Complicit.”

 While it appears as if Johansson is picking a fight with the first daughter, the fact is further from the truth.
 She pointed out that she feels as if Ivanka is not fully utilizing the opportunity to make an impact as a representative for women in the White House.
-The actress stated that she was rather disappointed that Trump’s daughter was not really working towards fulfilling her obligations as a women representative.
+The actress stated that she was rather disappointed that Trump’s daughter was not really working towards fulfilling her obligations as a representative for women.

 This is not to say that Scarlett does not have faith in the first daughter.
-In fact, she described Ivanka as an intelligent, smart and well-spoken woman.
-Not the kind of description that someone picking a fight would give.
+In fact, she described Ivanka as an intelligent, smart, and well-spoken woman — not the kind of description that someone picking a fight would give.
 She explained that she was just disappointed that Ivanka had failed to act to the best of her ability, which is something that Johansson did not understand.

 It seems the actor is strongly in favor of women fully utilizing their opportunities and is offended when she sees a woman not taking advantage of it.
-Scarlett’s comments left Ivanka quite embarrassed and we are yet to see how she will reply.
+Scarlett’s comments left Ivanka quite embarrassed and it’s unclear how or when she will reply.

 [Featured Image by Alex Wong/Getty Images]